 - true collaboration and meaningful dialogue between proponents and local communities and councils before a PEA is tabled and SEARS issued; - Ongoing, close dialogue during the EIS preparation by the proponent with councils and communities; - increased robustness and accuracy in the content of the EISs; - Increased openness and transparency in how the DPE engages with all interested parties to optimise confidence in the fairness of the assessment process; and - Implement an alternative to the PAC process which is more investigative and questioning of the assertions and claims of the various parties, in the public area.

-I thank you very much for the opportunity to provide feedback on these important matters.
+We appreciate the opportunity to provide feedback on these important matters.